FuelLabs/sway-rfcs/rfcs/0008-storage-handler.md

 There are two main drawbacks for the approach proposed above:

 1. Reading and writing a storage variable is now a bit more complicated and less ergonomic than before because we now have to call `read` and `write` manually.
-We also have to handle the `Option` returned by `read` which can be quite verbose.
 We should consider making this more ergonomic by introducing a simpler syntax that de-sugars to the API calls above.
 For example, we could de-sugar something like `storage.x = 42` to `storage.x.write(42)`.
-We could also consider making `read` return the data directly instead of an `Option` if we completely disallow storage slots corresponding to storage variables from being invalidated (For example, remove `std::storage::clear`).

-2. The second drawback is related to the fact that structs take up more storage slots than they actually need.
-This behavior is **not** new.
-There is a tradeoff here to be considered.
-If we make structs tightly packed, then manipulating a single field becomes more expensive (potential read-modify-write patterns or fields "spilling" over to the next slot), but the number of storage slots required may become lower.
-We might want to consider a `#[packed]` attribute in the future to let the user decide on one way v.s. the other.
-Another thing to consider with tightly-packed structs is that the type `StorageKey` would then also require an additional field that points to a particular location _inside_ a given slot (i.e. which byte to start reading from or writing to).
+2. The second drawback is that, because sturcts are packed in storage, then we will often need to read a storage slot before writing to it because we may need to preserve parts of it if the value we're writing is smaller than the slot itself.
+This means that almost each storage write now also requires a storage read.
+This is the case in Solidity as well.
+The upside here is that a smaller number of storage slots will be needed overall.

 # Rationale and alternatives